skov11/jmeter-load-test/README.md

    <stringProp name="Argument.value">80</stringProp>
    <stringProp name="Argument.value">http</stringProp>
    ```
-3. Replace with your firewall's details:
+3. Replace with your firewall's details if you want to test a specific target:
    - **TARGET_HOST**: Your firewall IP or hostname (e.g., `192.168.1.1`)
    - **TARGET_PORT**: `80` for HTTP or `443` for HTTPS
    - **PROTOCOL**: `http` or `https`

+**Note:** The test now uses the `websites.csv` file by default, so it will visit real websites like Google, YouTube, Amazon, etc.

 ### Step 4: Start JMeter GUI
 1. Open Command Prompt as Administrator